-Coordinated School Health

-CSH is recommended by the CDC as a strategy to improve student health and achievement.
-In Texas, four of these eight components-nutrition services, physical education, health education, and parental involvement-are required.
+Coordinated School Health: CSH is recommended by the CDC as a strategy to improve student health and achievement.
+In Texas four of these eight components-nutrition services, physical education health education and parental involvement-are required.
 This is usually addressed via the School Wellness Policy.

-Campus Improvement Committees

-These committees are required at every school to assist and inform local decisions.
+Campus Improvement Committees These committees are required at every school to assist and inform local decisions.
 Per TEA code, they are "involved in decisions in the areas of planning, budgeting, curriculum, staffing patterns, staff development, and school organization.
-These groups are designed to include parents, community, and staff.

-School Wellness Policy

-Since 2006, every school that accepts funding for school meals from the USDA (98% of schools) must develop and post, at the local level, a Wellness Policy that sets goals for nutrition education, physical activity, campus food provision, and activities to promote student wellness (4 of the 8 components of Coordinated School Health).
+These groups are designed to include parents, community and staff."
+School Wellness Policy Since 2006, every school that accepts funding for school meals from the USDA (98% of schools) must develop and post, at the local level, a Wellness Policy that sets goals for nutrition education, physical activity, campus food provision and activities to promote student wellness to promote student wellness (4 of the 8 components of Coordinated School Health).
 New guidelines are anticipated that will strengthen this law to enhance parental and community involvement.

+School Health Advisory Councils

+Campus Improvement Committees

+School Wellness

+Policy

 Coordinated School Health

+Family Engagement

+Coordinated School Health

 Coordinated School Health is a comprehensive approach to address the complexities of school health and student wellness.
 The components are: Health Education, Physical Education, Health Services, Nutrition Services, Counseling, Health and Safe School Environments, and Staff Wellness.
 This practical framework is recommended by the Center for Disease Control to improve student health and achievement.

 School Health Advisory Councils

 Also required by Texas law, Student Health Advisory Councils are hosted by school districts to gather input from parents and the broader community, and to provide advice to school districts on topics related to school health policy and practice.
-In Texas, SHACs are required to meet at least four times per year, to report to the district Board of Trustees once per year, and to consist of at least 51% parents who are not employed by the school district.
+In Texas, SHACs are required to meet at least 4 times per year, to report to the district board of trustees once per year, and to consist of at least 51%

+parents who are not employed by the school district.

 Family Engagement

-This is the bedrock-parent engagement is one of the only strategies proven to benefit student performance across all demographics, and it is an expression of parental rights.
+This is the bedrock parent engagement is one of the only strategies proven to benefit student

+performance across all demographics, and it is an expression of parental rights.

+Sources: